coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 I'm going to spend the rest of this week engaging in the following activities:

-- Whipping back through the Andrew Ng Machine Learning course lecture slides.
+- Revisiting my notes from Andrew Ng's Machine Learning course.
 - Cross referencing the topics is the Andrew Ng course with some of the resources I have discovered and feeling out which are suitable.
-- Reviewing curiculae of masters programmes
+- Reviewing curiculae of masters programmes/
 - Exploring core and optional modules for inclusion in the curriculum.